JoeyMckenzie/nasastan/README.md

 rules in your PHP code.

 > ⚠️ This extension is under active development!
 While the rules themselves have been implemented, there may be breaking
-> changes between minor version for the time being.
+> changes between minor versions for the time being.

 ## Table of Contents